-CITP 1110 Microcomputer Troubleshooting and Maintenance 2 class hours, 2 laboratory hours 3 Credits Propagation of Instructor
+CITP 1110 Microcomputer Troubleshooting and Maintenance

-Prerequisite: CITP 1010 or Permission of Instructor
+2 class hours, 2 laboratory hours Prerequisite: CITP 1010 or Permission of Instructor

 This course provides a basic introduction to the fundamentals of installing and maintaining microcomputers.
 The topics included in the course are identifying components, safety, installing options and memory chips, installing external peripherals, troubleshooting techniques, preventive maintenance, and repairing minor system problems.